• Skip to primary navigation

 Thirdly, break up the salmon well so it mixes with the other ingredients.

 To combine salmon, I used a pastry cutter.
-A fork would work too, just take the time to get the salmon separated into small pieces.
+A fork would work too, just take the time to separate the salmon into small pieces.

 The photo below shows the mixed ingredients and the salmon is like a thick batter.